raspberrypilearning/astro-pi-flight-case/en/step_14.md

-## Connecting the buttons to the Raspberry Pi
+## Connect the buttons to the Raspberry Pi

 + Fit the middle section of the Astro Pi case onto the base.
 You should do this now as the GPIO wires will prevent it from being fitted later.